The Incal: Publication historyThe Incal was initially serialized in French between 1980 and 1985 in the magazine Métal Hurlant, which was published by Les Humanoïdes Associés. An English translation was serialized in the magazine Heavy Metal (published by National Lampoon) from 1982 to 1984. Concurrent with its serialization in Métal Hurlant, Les Humanoïdes Associés collected the series as six hardcover volumes: L'Incal Noir (1981), L'Incal Lumière (1982), Ce qui est en bas (1984), Ce qui est en haut (1985), La cinquième essenceGalaxie qui Songe (1988), and La cinquième essenceLa planète Difool (1988). In 1988, Epic Comics (a division of Marvel Comics) published The Incal in three volumes as a part of their "Epic Graphic Novels" line, with translation by Jean-Marc Lofficier and Randy Lofficier.

 Later, between 2001 and 2002, was republished a series of The Incal and Before the Incal in a twelve-issue limited series, with the former in two parts, Orphan of the City Shaft and John Difool, Class "R" Detective, between 2002 and 2003, while the first in two parts The Epic Conspiracy and The Epic Journey softcover trade format by Humanoids Publishing.
 The Humanoids Publishing initial version (of both The Incal and Before the Incal) was recolored in a more modern style and had the nudity censored.
 Jodorowsky did not like the change of the series to seduce a young audience.

-In December 2010, Humanoids released a limited edition oversized hardcover edition of The Incal, with 750 copies printed.
+In December 2010, Humanoids released a limited and oversized hardcover edition of The Incal, with 750 copies printed.
 It was sold out and soon the series was out of print in the United States.
 In 2011 more hardcovers were released by Humanoids Publishing in the US and Self Made Hero in the UK.
 Smaller than the oversized hardcover edition, they resemble it in that they restore the original colouring and remove the censorship.
 In 2012 Humanoids Publishing released 9.4 x 12.6" limited deluxe edition of Before the Incal with a foreword by José Ladrönn, artist on the upcoming Final Incal.
 Between January 2013 and 2014, they released a sold-out 12 x 16" limited coffee table edition of The Incal six volumes.

 In 2014, Humanoids released 7.9 x 10.8" hardcover trade collection of The Incal and its sequels, After the Incal and Final Incal, in one complete collection called Final Incal, as a 9.5 x 12.5" deluxe slipcase hardcover, as well limited and numbered edition 12 x 16" coffee table format.
 In 2015 they released a 7.9 x 10.8" hardcover trade edition, but without After the Incal.
 All four volumes were digitally released by Humanoids Publishing in 2014.

 Humanoids released three prequel graphic novels as part of the Incal Universe project, to which Alejandro Jodorowsky gave his blessing: Psychoverse by Mark Russell and Yanick Paquette, Dying Star by Dan Watters and Jon Davis-Hunt, and Kill Wolfhead by Brandon Thomas and Pete Woods.
 Psychoverse was released on November 15, 2022, while Kill Wolfhead was the English-language debut of Kill Tête-de-Chien, released on November 17 2021, in France.

 The series was translated from French into more than eleven languages, selling millions of copies.